-Algorithm 3 carries out Map Joining SLAM: $ekf\slam$ is used to compute a local map $m_k$ of a given limit size (or for a given limit number of steps).
+Algorithm 3 carries out Map Joining SLAM: $ekf_slam$ is used to compute a local map $m_k$ of a given limit size (or for a given limited number of steps).
 This local map is joined to a global map m by means of the join function in a sequential fashion.
 The process continues until the environment is completely covered.

 III.
-THE DIVIDE AND CONQUER ALGORITHM
+DIVIDE AND CONQUER ALGORITHM

-Instead of joining each new local map to a global map sequentially, as Map Joining SLAM does, the algorithm proposed in this paper, Divide and Conquer SLAM, carries out map joining in a hierarchical fashion, as depicted in fig. 2.
+Instead of joining each new local map to a global map sequentially, as map joining SLAM does, the algorithm proposed in this paper, Divide and Conquer SLAM, carries out map joining in a hierarchical fashion, as depicted in Fig. 2.
 The lower nodes of the hierarchy represent the sequence of l local maps of minimal size p, computed with standard EKF SLAM.
-These maps are joined pairwise to compute l/2 local maps of double their size (2p), which will in turn be joined pairwise into l/4 local maps of size 4p, until finally two local maps of size n/2 will be joined into one full map of size n/2, the final map size.
-D&C is implemented using algorithm 4, which uses a stack to save intermediate maps.
+These maps are joined pairwise to compute l/2 local maps of double their size (2p), which will in turn be joined pairwise into l/4local maps of size 4p, until finally two local maps of size n/2will be joined into one full map of size n, the final map size.
+D&C is implemented using Algorithm 4, which uses a stack to save intermediate maps.
 Whenever two maps of around the same size are at the top of the stack, they are replaced in the stack by their join.
 This allows a sequential execution of D&C SLAM.

-A. Total computational complexity of D&C SLAM
+A. Total Computational Complexity of D&C SLAM

-In D&C SLAM, the process of building a map of size n produces l = n/p maps of size p (not considering overlap), at cost $O(p^3)$ each (see eq.
-(7)), which are joined into l/2 maps of size 2p, at cost $O((2p)^2)$ each.
+In D&C SLAM, the process of building a map of size n produces l = n/p maps of size p (not considering overlap), at cost $O(p^3)$ each [see (8)], which are joined into l/2 maps of size 2p, at cost $O((2p)^2)$ each.
 These in turn are joined into l/4 maps of size 4p, at cost $O((4p)^2)$ each.
-This process continues until two local maps of size n/2 are joined into one local map of size n, at a cost of $O(n^2)$ .
-Map joining SLAM and D&C SLAM carry out the same number of map joining operations.
-The fundamental difference is that in D&C SLAM the size of the maps involved in map joining increases at a slower rate than in Map Joining SLAM.
-As shown next, this allows the total cost to remain quadratic with n.
+This process continues until two local maps of size n/2 are joined into one local map